“A strenuous trail with multiple scenic overlooks that crosses eight mountains.”

 Birding · Fall Colors · River/Creek · Views · Wildflowers · Wildlife

 This is a very steep and rocky trail.
-There are few switchbacks, so you will basically be running a direct route up and down the mountains.
+There are few switchbacks, so you'll basically be running a direct route up and down the mountains.

 Rather than running east to west along creek beds like other trails on the Caddo Ranger District, this trail heads north to south across the mountains.
 Crossing eight mountains, the trail is considered extremely strenuous.